 What do we mean when we say GST-exempt supplies?

 GST-exempt supplies are goods and services which aren't subject to GST.
 GST-exempt supplies include:

 - letting or renting a residential property/building/house/flat for use as a private home

 - interest you receive

 - donated goods and services sold by a non-profit body, and

-You claim GST at 15% for purchases and expenses.
+- You pay GST through purchases and business expenses.

 When you file your GST return, you work out the difference between the amount of GST you've collected and the amount of GST you've paid.